geogardenclub/geogardenclub.github.io/docs/develop/data-model/document-data-model.md

 # sidebar_label: "Welcome"
 ---

-# Data Model
+# Document Data Model

-This page explains the data model (i.e. the set of entities and their relationships) for GGC, along with a rationale for the design decisions that we've made along the way.
+This page explains the document data model (i.e. the set of entities and their relationships stored in Firebase) for GGC, along with a rationale for the design decisions that we've made along the way.

 :::warning This page is not authoritative
-Note that our data model is continually evolving, and so this page will usually be only an approximation of the actual data model.
+Note that our document data model is continually evolving, and so this page will usually be only an approximation of the actual data model.

-Consult the source code and the Firebase console for an exact understanding of the current data model in use.
+Consult the source code and the Firebase console for an exact understanding of the current document data model in use.
 :::

+There is also a [Cloud Storage Data Model](./cloud-storage-data-model.md).

 ## Overview